russelsantos19/100-days-of-code/r1-log.md

 ### R1D32
 Though I want to code straight for 100 days, I take a break yesterday cause I believe it is important not just for my productivity but also for my myself.
 Today I begin the profile creation page for my website.

+### R1D33
+Today I began to write the HTML of my new project and figure out its design.